-In the Department of Engineering Technology, you will apply current and emerging technologies to solve engineering problems.
+In the Department of Mechanical Engineering, you will apply current and emerging technologies to solve engineering problems.
 We emphasize learning through experience in every course and provide hands-on laboratory activities.
 This prepares you to be a productive citizen, leader and technology innovator in a global society.

 You may pursue an ABET-accredited B.S.E.T. degree in:

 Research projects are determined primarily by short-to medium term industry needs.
 You'll apply advanced science, engineering and mathematics and use known or emerging technology to develop solutions relevant to industry problems.

 Faculty-led research projects are funded by industry, state and federal agencies and foundations.
 These organizations also provide research opportunities for undergraduate and graduate students.
 Our well-equipped laboratories give you the utmost in learning environments.

 You can join other engineering technology students by participating in student chapters of the Association of Construction Engineering Technology or the Society of Automotive Engineers, among others.
 Participating in these organizations will help you earn internships.

 The College of Engineering also supports a Residents Engaged in Academic Living Community.
 The REAL community brings together engineering majors who live on campus to enhance academic and social experiences.